amd989/iTunesLyrics/README.md

 iTunesLyrics
 ============

 Based on a previous version of iTunesLyrics Importer, I modified the code so that it continues to retrieve lyrics from lyrics wikia.
-Previously removed by the original author due to lyrics wikia removing support of their lyrics API.
+Previously removed by the original author due to lyrics wikia removing support of their lyrics APIs.

-Now I just crawl the site. nothing fancy but gets the job done.
+Now I just crawl the site, nothing fancy but gets the job done.

-If you have any comment just let me know.
+If you have any comment or question just let me know on the issues section

 Download
 --------